 FAM1001F Media & Society

 (NOTE: This course may also be offered in Summer Term.)

 NQF credits: 18 at HEQSF level 5

 This course is an Introduction to Film and Media Studies.
 The course examines the importance of the mass media in modern society and questions the roles that the media play in public life.
 We look conceptually at how meanings are constructed, using semiotic concepts to interrogate the relationship between audiences, media texts, technology and society.
 Debates around media effects and media ethics are also explored in the course.
-In addition to discussing theoretical media debates, the course also introduces students to a diverse range of writing styles for multiple media platforms such as newspapers, television and the Internet.
+In addition to discussing theoretical media debates, this course also exposes students to a diverse range of writing styles for multiple media platforms such as newspapers, television and the Internet.
 As an introductory course, we use content that engages the diversity of students' lifeworlds and is cognizant of our African location.
 We employ innovative teaching and delivery methods, including multilingual pedagogies and digital literacy, that allow more time for active engagement and the development of critical reading and writing skills in the Humanities.

 Lectures: 6th period, Wednesday and Thursday; Screening: 6th and 7th periods, Friday; two tutorials per week.